 What does the company (Tupperware) have to say about this?

-As with many other companies that are trying to deflect blame for potential toxic exposure to their customers who purchased their products historically, Tupperware has stated (to some of my readers who have made inquiries) that they have always complied with or exceed all government regulatory standards for their products.
+As with many other companies that are trying to deflect blame for potential toxic exposure to their customers who purchased their products historically, Tupperware has stated (to some of my readers who have made inquiries) that they have always complied with or exceeded all government regulatory standards for their products.
 This is all well and good, except for the fact that, unfortunately, when this cup was manufactured there were no limits on total content of heavy metals (as detectable by XRF technology) in kitchenware.
-While some of the yellow vintage Tupperware brand items have tested negative (non-detect) for Lead your average consumer (you) cannot tell by simply looking which items might have Lead, Arsenic, Mercury and Cadmium and which might be free of these heavy metals.
+While some of the yellow vintage Tupperware brand items have tested negative (non-detect) for Lead, the average consumer (you) cannot discern by simply looking for which items might have Lead, Arsenic, Mercury, and/or Cadmium — and which might be free of these heavy metals.

 If I have suspect Tupperware items, what should I do with them?

-Because of the concern for the presence of toxic heavy metals in these items (especially in the oranges, yellows and greens!)
+Because of the concern for the presence of toxic heavy metals in these items (especially in the oranges, yellows, and greens!)
 I would recommend not using this item or any other vintage Tupperware items for any food use purposes.
-Here’s my post about what to do with items that test positive for high levels of toxic heavy metals.
+Here’s my article about what to do with items that test positive for high levels of toxic heavy metals.

-For those who ask “What is vintage?” — generally (from the perspective of collectors of vintage things) “vintage” refers to items 20 years old or older.
-It seems (based on the testing I have done to date) that the vintage Tupperware items that are testing positive for high levels of toxicants are primarily those from the 1980s (and possibly the 1970s), although I understand that by Tupperware’s own admission – any products made prior to 2010 may also have unsafe levels of BPA – which is another reason to avoid any pre-2010 Tupperware.
+For those who ask “What is vintage?” — generally, (from the perspective of vintage item collectors) “vintage” refers to items 20-years-old or older.
+It seems (based on the testing I have done to date) the vintage Tupperware items that are testing positive for high levels of toxicants are primarily those from the 1980s (and possibly the 1970s), although I understand that by Tupperware’s own admission, any products made prior to 2010 may also have unsafe levels of BPA (another reason to avoid any pre-2010 Tupperware).

 If you work with or for Tupperware (or if you are a regular customer), please consider approaching Tupperware and asking them to address this concern (for heavy metals found in their vintage pieces) in a public statement.
-They have not yet done this since I brought the concern to the attention of the public in March of 2019 (with this original post about the yellow measuring cups) and the only response I have received as a result of my inquires can be seen on this link.
+They have not yet done this since I brought the concern to the public’s attention in March 2019 (with this original article about the yellow measuring cups) and the only response I have received as a result of my inquires can be seen at this link.